F5Networks/f5-telemetry-streaming/contributing/README.md

 }
 ```

-*Advanced Macros:* These macros signal the system to retrieve the data in additional, specific ways.
+*Advanced Macros:* These macros signal the system to retrieve the data in specific, additional ways.

 ```javascript
 {